Ugoccie

-Favour Ugochi Anosike (born 6 March 1997) popularly known as Ugoccie, is a Nigerian singer, songwriter, rapper and voice over artiste.
+Favour Ugochi Anabelle Anosike (born 6 March 1997) popularly known as Ugoccie, is a Nigerian singer, songwriter, rapper and voice over artiste.
 She is known for her hit single "Do You Really Like Me?"
 The song went viral on TikTok, which earned her the Rookie of the year nomination at The Headies 2022.

 Early life

 Favour Ugochi Anosike was born on March 6, 1997.
-She hails from the Eastern part of Nigeria and of Igbo tribe to be precise.
+She hails from Abia State, in the southeastern part of Nigeria and of Igbo tribe to be precise.

 She was raised alongside her siblings by her parents, she started singing from early, and finally entered the music scene at teen as an on-air-personality.

 Career

 She went viral on social media after she ‘cover’ ‘One ticket’ song by Kizz Daniel who shared her freestyle on his platform alongside Tunde Ednut.

 In 2021, she won the next rated at naijattrafic Awards.

 In March 2022, she was nominated for Rookie Of The Year at The Headies 2022.